 Battery Repairs and Replacement

 The most common type of EV battery repair is cell replacement.
 Li-ion cells can become damaged due to extreme weather or adverse road conditions and may need to be replaced periodically.
 Other important repair services include periodic diagnostic checks and maintenance on the cooling system, which prevents overheating.

-All car batteries will eventually break down and lose their ability to hold a charge.
+All car battery types will eventually break down and lose their ability to hold a charge.
 Normally, battery warranty periods are long enough to cover the cost.
 If a battery wears out after the warranty has expired, however, the cost of replacement will vary depending on the type and size of the battery and the make and model of the vehicle in question.

 In 2019, for instance, replacement batteries cost $161 per kWh or about $6,400 for a 40 kWh battery.
 However, increasing availability and dropping production costs are contributing to a downward trend in replacement battery prices.
 Between 2010 and 2016 alone, the cost of a new EV battery declined by about 80%, a trend that analysts believe will continue in the coming years.

 What to Look for When Buying an EV